 39. Only rent a car if it’s absolutely necessary.
 Take the train, bus or walk around cities instead.
 It offers more culture, opportunity to see the countryside and less hassle: parking, theft and extra costs aren’t worth it.

 40. Know how to drive a stick shift.
 Manual transmission is standard at rental car agencies almost everywhere outside the U.S. and it costs a lot more to rent an automatic.

 42. Know at least a few words in the language.
 You should at least know how to stay yes, no and thank you in the language.
 One of the most important to know: Thank You.
 Here’s how to say thank you in 65 languages.

 43. Don’t walk around with your passport.
 Keep a copy of the first page with you, and store your passport in the hotel safe (unless it’s required by the country that you carry it).
 Also give a copy of the first page to someone back home, just in case.

 47. Sign up for STEP with the U.S. Embassy when traveling abroad and check international travel alerts and safety notices from the Embassy before you go.
-Once you sign up for STEP, you will be notified of any issues.
+Once you sign up for STEP, you will be notified of any issues via email.

-48. Know how to convert Celsius to Fahrenheit if you want to know what the temperature is.
+48. Know how to convert Celsius to Fahrenheit, if you want to know what the temperature is.
 An easy formula: deduct 32, then multiply by 5, then divide by 9.
 Most mobile phones have apps for this!

 49. Learn to go with the flow.
 Don’t get uptight or stressed out when things don’t go right or you will ruin what little time you have on your overseas trip.
 Everything can be fixed with patience.
 We usually find that the aggravating thing that happened ends up being the most memorable and laughed at moment of the trip.